What Is NTFS for Mac? How to Use NTFS for Mac?

 • Adopt a journaling file system (MFT).
 The NTFS file system maintains a history of the files' creation, deletion, and modification timestamps.

-Can NTFS Be Used on A Mac?
+Can you use NTFS on a Mac?

 When you double-click the drive's name in Finder, nothing appears.
 This drive contains information and files.
 You can't access the drive's contents without taking further measures.